Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 There are some cases where a horse will automatically max.
 Horses aged 6 years old or older will automatically max upon any training, horses from the Horse Trader aged 4yo+ come with all maxed stats, and horses transitioned to SC who have run at least 10 races will automatically max as well.
 Additionally, Standardbreds who have run 10 races before transitioning to Driving will automatically max their stats upon transitioning.

 For bred horses, you can read more on what affects birth max on Foal Potential.
 For horses who are purchased from the Horse Trader, Pro Shop (Created Goldbloods), and Select Sales, stats are based directly on stat genes.
-As a yearling, groundwork will improve any stat up to a maximum of three, so 2yos will not necessary start as 6 potentials in January.
+As a yearling, groundwork will improve any stat up to a maximum of 3, so 2yos will not necessarily start as 6 potentials in January.
+2 year olds can improve their stats through training/racing up to a maximum of 5, and 3 year olds can improve their stats up to a maximum of 8.
+Thus at yearly rollover, you may notice that your newly turned 3 and 4 year olds unmax stats if their potential in that stat is higher than the max for their age.

 You can improve your horse's max stats via buddy working, gelding, and occasionally by buying a horse from the sales.
 Retired horses do not gain stats from being bought/sold.